TRADITIONAL MOUNTAINEERING

 2509 might require “mountain climbers” and guides to carry an electronic beacon

-when they venture above the treeline on Mt.
+when they venture above the tree line on Mt.
 Hood.

 A controversy erupted between experienced mountaineers and those who would